 There are two categories under which military persons can attend.
 Initially, under the category of "Military Special Student," military personnel are admitted quickly to USCB without the need to submit a high school transcript, college transcripts, or SAT/ACT scores.
 This allows students time to request transcripts or take College Board exams before applying to the University as a "degree-seeking student."
 The Military Special student status requires no application fee and allows students to take courses for transfer to other institutions.
 Although students may apply to become degree-seeking at any time, we encourage any student with fifteen hours to submit the appropriate documentation to be fully-accepted as a degree-seeking student.
-Transfer work, military experience and CLEP tests are not officially evaluated for credit until the Military Special student.
+Transfer work, military experience and CLEP tests are not officially evaluated for credit until the Military Special student begins attending as a degree-seeking student.